MaisaraAbouRady/OptionsPremiumOutsourcing/README.md

 - The hosting service doesn't support CI to automate server deployemnt in sync with github merges.
 - The original web page to clone was not based on a responsive web design grid or technique.
 In order to keep the task consistent, I've only utilized CSS Media Queries to add **some** responsiveness and screen-size compatibility.
 However, that's not the best responsiveness we can get.
+- The logo has been positioned at the left, aliging with the width of the `contentColumn` `div`, following the same standards applied on the original certainlyhome.com website.

 ### Screen-size Compatibility